JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-ui-integration.md

 ![ComposeView](compose-view.png){width=300}

-In addition, you can use Compose Multiplatform in different sizes and combine it with other SwiftUI views.
+In addition, you can use this `ComposeView` in any SwiftUI view hierarchy and control its size from within SwiftUI code.

 If you want to embed Compose Multiplatform into your existing applications, use the `ComposeView` structure in any place where SwiftUI is used.
 For an example, see